 - Hearing the newspaper, books, magazines, or even old letters read aloud is an enjoyable pastime for many older adults.
 Find things that capture their interest, but aren’t too complex to follow.

-- Reading aloud is a great way for visitors to interact with someone with dementia, especially children
+- Reading aloud is an excellent way for visitors to interact with someone with dementia, especially children.

 - Audiobooks allow your older adult to listen to almost any book they like.
-Borrow them from the local library, buy them from a retailer, use the free National Library Service home delivery, or find them online for free.
+You can borrow them from the local library, buy them from a retailer, use the free National Library Service home delivery, or find them online for free.

 - Sports fans may enjoy listening to sports games on the radio